Drone attacks set Saudi Aramco oil facilities ablaze | DW | 14.09.2019

 Massive fires broke out at two Saudi oil facilities following drone attacks.
 Online videos showed blazes and plumes of smoke, although the Saudi interior ministry said the fires have been "controlled."

-Drone attacks on two Saudi Aramco oil facilities caused fires that were brought under control, the kingdom's interior ministry said Saturday.
+Drone attacks claimed by Yemen's Houthi rebels caused major fires at two of Saudi Aramco's critical oil facilities, the kingdom's interior ministry said Saturday.

-No one claimed responsibility for the attacks in the kingdom's oil-rich Eastern Province, but Yemen's Houthi rebels have carried out multiple missile and drone attacks on Saudi Arabia to retaliate against the Saudi-led war in Yemen.

 Read more: Iran-US tensions flare in the Persian Gulf: What's at stake?

-In a statement carried by the official Saudi Press Agency, the interior ministry said fires broke out Saturday at 4 a.m local time in Abqaiq and Khurais as a result of "drones."
+In a statement carried by the official Saudi Press Agency, the interior ministry said fires broke out Saturday at 4 a.m local time in Abqaiq and Khurais in the kingdom's oil-rich Eastern Province as a result of "drones."

 "The two fires have been controlled."